 A PHEL facilitates connections between local authorities, HDRC's, Local Authority Research Practitioners (LARPs) and the SCPH by promoting the value of being a research active organisation.
 The post provides an opportunity to advocate for and develop partnership work in order to build stronger links with appropriate expertise and infrastructure.

-Within the 0.1FTE protected time there are minimal operational responsibilities as the focus for the PHEL is to connect, promote and advocate for research across their geographical area.
+PHELs have 0.1FTE protected time from their local authority role to connect, promote and advocate for research across their geographical area.

-In December 2024, we agreed funding for our first 8 PHELs and in June 2025, we agreed funding for a further 6 PHELs representing over £200,000 investment into local authorities.
+In December 2024, we agreed funding for our first 8 PHELs, a further 6 PHELs in June 2025, and in our January 2026 call we appointed an additional 8 PHELs, representing over £400,000 investment into local authorities.

 All of our PHELs work in roles tackling the wider determinants of health and have strong leadership skills working in senior public health, policy, and community development roles.
 Their ability to facilitate connections with appropriate research expertise and infrastructure will help in making significant steps in the development of capacity and capability for research in local government.